 Quickly take your gauze and press down on the injection site.
 Wrap a bandage around the gauze to hold it in place.
 Take the used needle and place it carefully into your biohazard disposal receptacle.
 Remove your gloves and dispose of these as well.
 Be sure to label all your specimens carefully before depositing them in the lab.

 Knowing how to draw blood is something that all sorts of medical professionals will be called upon to do at one point or another.
 If you’ve never done it before, the process can be intimidating.
-The important thing is to pay attention, follow all safety procedures to the letter, take it step by step and get as much practice as possible before attempting to draw blood from a patient on your own.
+The important thing is to pay attention, follow all safety procedures to the letter, take it

 If possible, look for opportunities for hands-on training from in your area.
 Courses in venipuncture are available in nursing colleges and medical universities.
 Seek them out if venipuncture isn’t part of your regular coursework.